anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 The architecture must support both IPv4, IPv6 and dual stack interfaces of the workloads.

-As Kubernetes Ingress, Egress and Services have no support for all the protocols needed in telecommunication environments (Diameter, SIP, LDAP, etc) and their capacity is limited, the architecture must enable the usage of alternative load balancers, like external or built into the application.
+As Kubernetes Ingress, Egress, and Services have no support for all the protocols needed in telecommunication environments (Diameter, SIP, LDAP, etc) and their capacity is limited, the architecture must enable the usage of alternative load balancers, like external or built into the application.
 Management of external load balancers must be possible via Kubernetes API objects.

 The well known service meshes are "application service meshes" and deal with the application layer 7 protocols (eg.: HTTP) only.
 Therefore, their support is not required in the architecture.